freemocap/2025-nsf-pose/document/project-description.md

 To face the rising challenges and seize the opportunities, we must develop new institutional structures based on a commitment to the values of _Universal Access_ and _Universal Design_.

-%% A little more about these institutions and what they will need to look like, etc. bridgeing the 'scale gap' and all that - need for focus of purpose and expansive impact
+{A little more about these institutions and what they will need to look like, etc. bridgeing the 'scale gap' and all that - need for focus of purpose and expansive impact}

 In this proposal, we present a potential model of an Open Source Ecosystem (OSE) as a prototype organization structured in service of these needs.